1955 Detroit Tigers season

 The 1955 Detroit Tigers season was a season in American baseball.
 The team finished fifth in the American League with a record of 79–75, 17 games behind the New York Yankees.

 Al Kaline became the youngest major league player to win the American League (AL) batting title at 20 years old which still stands to this day.
 He hit .340 for the season, 21 points better than runner-up Vic Power.
+Kaline finished runner-up to Yogi Berra in the 1955 MVP voting.